Does the cheflife have to be this way?

 About Love Letters to Chefs

-Love Letters to Chefs is an educational platform founded by Ishwariya Rajamohan to guide passionate chefs through the challenges of our profession.
+Love Letters to Chefs is an educational platform founded by Ishwariya Rajamohan to empower chefs in aspiring towards and achieving a better quality of life.
 This is for you if you believe that:

 The old ways of being a chef are no longer serving us: Our kitchen culture prescribes that everything else besides cooking takes second place, but you know that your work suffers when your health (both mental and physical) is compromised, your relationships are strained, or your kitchen doesn’t offer a supportive work environment.
 You feel a sense of urgency around creating a sustainable career for yourself.